elotroalex/cahier-anf/_texts/translation.md

 - {:.pr} will the splendor of this blood not burst at all?

 - {:.pr.i} And now one last damnit:
-- {:.pr} for the sun (It's not enough to get my hard head drunk)
+- {:.pr} for the sun (It's not enough to get my head too hard drunk)
 - {:.pr} in the mealy night with the golden egg-laying of uncertain fireflies
 - {:.pr} with a head of hair that trembles at the top of the cliff,
 - {:.pr} the wind blows there in fickle salty cavalry
-- {:.pr} I can read in my pulse that exoticism is not for me.
+- {:.pr} I can read on my pulse that exoticism is not for me.

 - {:.pr.i} On the way out of Europe all contorted with cries
 - {:.pr} the silent currents of despair